thenexthub/Codira/docs/archive/NamespaceLevelVarsAndTopLevelCode.rst

 Top Level Code
 --------------

-One goal of swift is to provide a very "progressive disclosure" model of writing code and learning how to write code.
+One goal of language is to provide a very "progressive disclosure" model of writing code and learning how to write code.
 Therefore, it is desirable that someone be able to start out with::